bapibiswas100808/pro-assignment-ten-client/README.md

-### React + Vite

 ## The Name Of my website is: JUWoody Art

 ## Live-Link: https://pro-assignment-ten.web.app/
+### Project Overview:
+JUWoody Art is an art and craft store website built with React, Tailwind CSS, and Firebase.
+It allows users to add, order, and manage art and craft items.
+Key features include secure authentication, a responsive design, dark mode, real-time notifications, and interactive alerts, providing a seamless user experience

-### Steps to Use this repo:
+### Steps to Use this repository:
 - Clone the project with the repository Url
 - run: npm i, to get node modules
 - run: npm run dev, to open the live link

+### Technology Used: React, Tailwind CSS, Google Firebase, MongoDB, Node Js, Express
+### Key Features:
+- This website is built for an art and craft store where user can add their art or craft with proper details and price
+- Anyone can order those arts or crafts work and he/she also can manage their order
+- This website has a dark mood feature which is done for the user's good experience at night

-## About my website:
+## More About my website:

-- My website leverages a modern tech stack, including React for the frontend, Vite for fast development, and Tailwind CSS for efficient styling, ensuring a smooth and responsive user experience.
+- My website leverages a modern tech stack, including React for the front end, Vite for fast development, and Tailwind CSS for efficient styling, ensuring a smooth and responsive user experience.

 - With features like Daisy UI components for intuitive user interface elements, React Hot Toast for real-time notifications, and SweetAlert 2 for interactive alerts, My website offers enhanced user interaction and engagement.